WildThings Rescue Nursery Native Plants with purpose

-This job has very special meaning to Dave & me, as he was the first customer to trust us in doing a rather large renovation to the front of his beautiful home.
+This job has very special meaning, as he was the first customer to trust us in doing a rather large renovation to the front of his beautiful home.

 Living in such a wonderful rural setting, this was the perfect site for a natural, native garden, with focus on Hummingbird friendly plants.